nvngroup/pitu/README_backup.md

 ### Receive Full History

 1. Set `syncFullHistory` as `true`
-2. Baileys, by default, use chrome browser config
+2. Pitu, by default, use chrome browser config
     - If you'd like to emulate a desktop connection (and receive more message history), this browser setting to your Socket config:

 ```ts